navjot-kr/accuknox-product-assignment/alert-workflow-overview.md

   Collaboration -
   Usage of assign and co-assign actions, indicating how often alerts are shared or jointly handled by multiple users.

+Development Discussion Points:

+  Confirm which alert details are available and how missing information should be handled.

+  Clarify whether alerts are auto-assigned or manually assigned, and who has permission to assign them.

+  Confirm whether users can collaborate with other teams on an alert when required.

+  Clarify whether an alert can have multiple owners through co-assignment, and who is allowed to co-assign alerts.

+  Decide how alerts that do not require immediate action should be handled (for example, deprioritized or closed).

+  Clarify what happens when an alert is assigned to a user who is not currently logged in.